Flexible varieties and automorphism groups: Some applications

 \subsection{Flexible quasihomogeneous varieties}

 An important class of flexible algebraic varieties consists of homogeneous spaces of semisimple algebraic groups.
-More generally, the following hold.
+More generally, the following hold (cf.\ \cite[\S 1.1]{Po2}).

-\bprop Let $G$ be a connected affine algebraic group over $\kk$ without non-trivial characters\footnote{E.g., a semisimple algebraic group.}, and let $H$ be a closed subgroup of $G$.
+\bprop Let $G$ be a connected affine algebraic group without non-trivial characters, and let $H$ be a closed subgroup of $G$.
 Then the homogeneous space $G/H$ is flexible.
 In particular, if $G/H$ is affine of dimension $n\ge 2$ then the group $\SAut (G/H)$ acts infinitely transitively on $G/H$.\eprop

-\begin{proof} The image of $G$ is contained in $\SAut(G/H)$.
+\begin{proof} The image of $G$ in $\SAut(G/H)$ is a $\G_a$-generated subgroup (see Example \ref{fv.12.26.11a} (2)).
 Thus the group $\SAut(G/H)$ acts on the quotient $G/H$ transitively and $G/H$ is flexible; see Proposition 1.1 in \cite{AKZ}.
 The second assertion follows from the first one in view of Theorem \ref{mthm} and Corollary \ref{tr-fl}. \end{proof}

 The following problem arises.

 \bprob \eprob

 For instance, if such a quasihomogeneous variety is smooth then in fact it is flexible.
 In the particular case $G=\SL_2$ this was actually established in \cite[III]{Po5}, where we borrowed the idea of the proof of the following theorem.